IsabellaGawthorneQCA/1701QCA-Assessment1-/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to operate the LED screen of the micro;bit and create commands to the A and B buttons.From this i was able to connect additional buttons to the breadboard which served as a way of pressing the A and B buttons.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as light switch or train and bus signs which indicate what the next stop will be or the location users are traveling to.

 ### Experiment 2 ###

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](experiment2.JPG)